terra-money/docs/docs/learn/protocol.md

 - **Double signing**: When a validator signs two different blocks with the same chain ID at the same height.
 - **Downtime**: When a validator is unresponsive or can't be reached for a period of time.
-- **Missed votes**: When a validator misses votes in consensus or fails to vote correctly in the oracle process.
+- **Missed votes**: When a validator misses votes in consensus or fails to vote correctly in the Oracle process.

 Validators monitor each other closely and can submit evidence of misbehavior.
 Once discovered, the misbehaving validator will have a small portion of their funds slashed.
 Offending validators will also be jailed or excluded from consensus for a period of time.
 Even simple issues such as malfunctions or downtimes from upgrading can lead to slashing.